unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 This guide, which provides a short tutorial on the process of creating and configuring an Aperture Tiles project, covers the following topics:

-1. Generating a sample data set to analyze
+1. Generating a sample dataset to analyze
-2. Tiling and storing the sample data set
+2. Tiling and storing the sample dataset
 3. Configuring a client to serve and display the tiles in a web browser

 At the end of this guide, you will have an example Aperture Tiles application that displays the points in an Julia set fractal dataset on an X/Y plot with five zoom levels.